 This glass pumpkin adds that little something extra.

 Purchase a half dozen inexpensive pumpkins and then splurge on one special pumpkin to make all the others feel like they won the lottery.

-Idea 7: Add a door runner
+Idea 7: fall door decorating by adding a door runner

 Instead of a traditional wreath, think outside the box.

-This is actually a table runner (and it’s on sale).
+This is actually a table runner.

 I loved the graphic elements of the runner and how it makes the whole space pop.